Frequently asked questions about the GED Accelerator.

 12. If our college doesn’t have an adult basic education program but works with an ABE provider, what do we need to do to create the required partnership between those two entities?

 For the purposes of the GED Accelerator, agreements may vary but must at a minimum address the method used to verify the student’s participation in adult education courses.
-For AEFLA-funded Adult Education Centers, verification is available through PABLO.
+For AEFLA-funded Adult Education Centers, verification is available through AESIS.

 For non-AEFLA-funded adult education programs, the agreements must indicate how enrollment will be documented and how Kansas Regents can verify it.